 Tip 1: Don’t Use Freshly Chlorinated Water

 Many cruisers use bleach in their water tanks to keep the nasties at bay.
-It’s generally not a problem as the chlorine dissipates over time, but heavily chlorinated water can inhibit yeast action and keep bread from rising.
+It’s generally not a problem as the chlorine dissipates over time.
+But heavily chlorinated water can inhibit yeast action and keep bread from rising.

 A basic rule is that if you can still smell the chlorine in the water, it will interfere with your yeast.
 Don’t add bleach to your tanks right before making bread unless you have a tap with a charcoal filter (to remove the chlorine) or another source of water.